 We will eat lunch during the 1st lunch period, 10:45-11:15.

-You will need to send in a lunch (ready to eat, we cannot heat up anything), easy to open snacks and a drink or you may order the FREE school lunch each day!
+You will need to send in a lunch (ready to eat, we cannot heat up anything), easy to open snacks and a drink or you may buy the school lunch each day!

-Your child does have the option to get a free lunch everyday.
+Your child does have the option to purchase a lunch everyday.
 Please visit the school website for the lunch menu.

 The lunch period is only 30 minutes and many of the K students have a tough time finishing up their lunch and snacks.
 I suggest that you limit their snack choices in their lunches to 1 or 2 only.
 Many children tend to open their snacks first and not eat their sandwich/lunch item.